vedranvuk/commandline/README.md

 Valid command line for this example would be: '-v list users --username "foo"'

+To execute the "help" Command: 'help sometopic'

 ## Status

 Pretty clean, simple, fast and works.

-As JSON is parsed from command line requires further specialcasing and a few more tests.
+Nimble too.

+What's left:
+* Specialcasing for JSON values passed via command line.
+Especially compound types and quoting stuffs.
+* Maybe abstract value parsing with codecs.
+* Make a better printer with functional tab alignment and definitely move it from String().
+* More tests.

 ## License